 - A photocopy of the passport (PDF format)

-- The complete program of all the tests, with timing of each work (PDF format)
+- The full program of all the events, with the timing of each work (PDF format)

 - The Youtube link of the 1st round.